About San Antonio Tuesday Musical Club

 The Junior Tuesday Musical Club was formed in 1924 to instill and nourish the promotion, study and performance of music for students grades 1 through 12.
 Offered in a fun environment that also promotes friendships, this club also develops excellence in musical performance and offers an opportunity to perform at a monthly club meeting, and also competitively at the annual competition in February.

 Since 1956, a Young Artists Competition has been held in the spring for serious students of music who reside or study in Texas.
-The competition is held in piano, voice and strings in rotating years; the 2022 competition in voice has been rescheduled for March 5, 2022.
+The competition is held in piano, voice and strings in rotating years; the 2022 competition in voice was held on March 5, 2022.

 Tuesday Musical Club continues to flourish, bringing the enjoyment of quality music to its members, friends and the public.
 Anyone interested in music as a fine art is invited to attend the club’s Artist Series; the Junior Tuesday Musical Club Competition and the Young Artists Competition.

 3755 N. St. Mary's Street